hashcat/hashcat/README.md

 Solve only one problem in each pull request.
 If you're fixing a bug and adding a new feature, you need to make two separate pull requests.
 If you're fixing three bugs, you need to make three separate pull requests.
 If you're adding four new features, you need to make four separate pull requests.
 So on, and so forth.

-If your patch fixes a bug, please be sure there is an [issue](https://github.com/hashcat/oclHashcat/issues) open for the bug before submitting a pull request.
+If your patch fixes a bug, please be sure there is an [issue](https://github.com/hashcat/hashcat/issues) open for the bug before submitting a pull request.
 If your patch aims to improve performance or optimizes an algorithm, be sure to quantify your optimizations and document the trade-offs, and back up your claims with benchmarks and metrics.

-In order to maintain the quality and integrity of the **oclHashcat** source tree, all pull requests must be reviewed and signed off by at least two [board members](https://github.com/orgs/hashcat/people) before being merged.
+In order to maintain the quality and integrity of the **hashcat** source tree, all pull requests must be reviewed and signed off by at least two [board members](https://github.com/orgs/hashcat/people) before being merged.
 The [project lead](https://github.com/jsteube) has the ultimate authority in deciding whether to accept or reject a pull request.
 Do not be discouraged if your pull request is rejected!

 ### Happy Cracking!